Oath of Allegiance (United Kingdom): Parliamentary

-According to "The Parliamentary Oath" even if the entire country were to vote in a general election for a party whose manifesto pledge was to remove the monarchy, it would be impossible by reason of the present oath, and current acts of parliament, for such elected MPs to take their seats in the House of Commons, or be raised to the House of Lords, without taking this Oath of Allegiance to the ruling monarch, and to his heirs, and successors.
-However, there would be nothing to prevent a Parliamentary majority debating a republic or from seeking to renegotiate the constitutional settlement since freedom of speech is guaranteed by article 9 of the Bill of Rights 1689.
+According to "The Parliamentary Oath" even if the entire country were to vote in a general election for a party whose manifesto pledge was to remove the monarchy, it would be impossible by reason of the present oath, and current acts of Parliament, for such elected MPs to take their seats in the House of Commons, or be raised to the House of Lords, without taking the Oath of Allegiance to the ruling monarch, and to his heirs, and successors.
+However, there would be nothing to prevent a parliamentary majority debating a republic or from seeking to renegotiate the constitutional settlement since freedom of speech is guaranteed by article 9 of the Bill of Rights 1689.

 The requirement to take the oath/affirmation is also enshrined in the Code of Conduct for MPs.
-Should an MP take part in parliamentary proceedings, without having sworn the oath, or affirmation, the penalty is £500 for every offence, together with vacation of his or her seat.
+Should an MP take part in parliamentary proceedings, without having sworn the oath, or affirmation, the penalty is £500 for every offence, together with vacation of their seat.
 Before 1997, MPs who did not take the oath, whilst unable to receive their salary, were entitled to the other facilities of the House.
 After the 1997 general election, the Speaker, Betty Boothroyd, made a new ruling on entitlement to salary, allowances and services as they relate to Members who have not taken the oath.
 This removed the right of any such MPs to the services of the House.
 Following the 2001 general election, and the election of four Sinn Féin members, the following Speaker, Michael Martin, re-iterated his predecessor's comments.

-An Early Day Motion to change the Oath of Allegiance was brought before the House of Commons by 22 Members of Parliament, on 12 June 2008.
+An Early Day Motion to change the Oath of Allegiance was brought before the House of Commons by 25 Members of Parliament, on 12 June 2008.
 Early Day Motion (#1780) read as follows: